Our Scholar Network

 Professor, Chair, University of Kentucky, Kinesiology & Health Promotion

 Heather Erwin earned her Ph.D. in 2006 from the University of Illinois at Urbana-Champaign in Pedagogical Kinesiology and Master’s in Adapted Physical Education from the University of Arkansas.
 Her undergraduate degree is in K-12 Physical Education with teaching certification.
 She is currently a Professor in the Department of Kinesiology and Health Promotion at the University of Kentucky, where she serves as Department Chair.
 She has taught public school physical education and worked with teachers and administrators in school districts, recreation programs, and youth sport organizations across the country to promote youth to be physically active for a lifetime.
+Her research interests include school-based physical activity in children and adolescents with special attention to physical education, classroom physical activity, and recess.
+She teaches courses in physical education methods in the Department of Kinesiology and Health Promotion.
 She has authored over 60 articles, both data-based and applied.
 She is a co-author of Dynamic Physical Education for Secondary School Children 8th and 9th editions.

 Areas of Discipline: Physical Education/Physical Activity for Youth